syncfusion-content/flutter-docs/Flutter/installation-and-upgrade/Upgrade-from-one-version-to-another-version.md

 ---
 layout: post
 title: Upgrade from one version to another version | common | Syncfusion
-description: Learn here all about Upgrading from one version to another version and more.
+description: Learn here all about Upgrading the packages from one version to another version using the link provided.
 platform: flutter
 control: Essential Studio
 documentation: ug